DylanMashini/over-under-notebook/10 - Programming.md

 #### Pros (No Pun Intended):
 - OkAPI support
-	- This allows us to rely on smarter people then us to write the complex algorithms.
-This will be more reliable, and efficient then anything I could make.
+	- This allows us to rely on smarter people than us to write the complex algorithms.
+This will be more reliable, and efficient than anything I could make.
 - Use any IDE
 	- Although there is a VSCode plugin that is recommended, there is also a CLI that you can use in any environment that you want.
 This means that my current setup of NeoVim and tmux will work well with Pros.
 - More idiomatic C++ practices
 	- Uses FreeRTOS, which is a standard Real Time Operating System used in embedded programming outside of vex.
 Also recommends using C++ std mutexes and atomics, which I want to learn, and wouldn't with the Official Runtime
 - Competition Legal
-	- Although Pros isn't an official vex product, they still have a competition template that is allowed for all Vex competitions.
+	- Although Pros isn't an official Vex product, they still have a competition template that is allowed for all Vex competitions.

 #### Cons:
 - No official vex support